 However, any time you launch yourself into the air you have to realize that sticking the landing is essential!
 A failed flying submission can easily lead to you injuring yourself or your partner.
 With that said, lets explore how to safely learn how to perform these spectacular looking submissions.

 Safely Training Flying Submissions

 Drilling the flying armbar starts slow.
-First, post the sole of the foot on the side opposite of your overhook grip on the opponent’s hip.
+First, post the sole of the foot on the side opposite your overhook grip on the opponent’s hip.
 Then, use it to propel yourself upwards, trying to place the back of the knee of your other leg over the head of the opponent.
-A second safety spot here is placing this leg on the shoulder, so if you fail you can still snap up a tringle from the bottom.
+A second safety spot here is placing this leg on the shoulder, so if you fail you can still snap up a triangle from the bottom.

 Once again as with all flying submissions, start by pushing yourself upwards, trying to stay there, and figure out little kinks.
 Then, go for a jumping version, on a training partner that is aware of what you’re doing.
 Finally, you can go full speed, watching out for both you and your training partner.